 Purchase this book for the one you love, for those you know are

 in love and for those you want to fall in love.
 All I have to

 say is: "Yes, Yes, Yes.....buy this book and share it with

-someone you love!"
+your husband or wife!"
 This is a book for the kitchen, coffee

-table and for reading in bed, preferably with someone you love.
+table and for reading in bed.